Operational Quantum Average-Case Distances

 \begin{thm}[Average-case distinguishability of quantum channels -- Theorem~3 from \cite{technicalVERSION}] Let $\Lambda,\Gamma$ be quantum channels acting on $\H_d$. let $\nu$ be a distribution on on $\Uu(\H_d)$ forming $\delta$-approximate $4$-design for $\delta=\frac{\delta'}{(2d)^8}$, for $\delta'\in(0,\frac{1}{9})$.
 Then we have

 and $\J_\Lambda$ denotes Jamio\l{}kowski-Choi state of $\Lambda$. \end{thm}

 \begin{rem} Having defined randomized distinguishability strategies, it is natural to ask how they compare to optimal protocols on a $d$-dimensional Hilbert space $\H_d$.
 We give upper bounds on the maximal ratio between worst-case and average-case distances to answer this.
 It turns out that this ratio is at most $d^{\frac{1}{2}},\ d, \ d^{\frac{3}{2}}$ for quantum states, measurements, and channels, respectively.
-In the technical version of the manuscript, \cite{technicalVERSION} we construct examples that saturate those bounds. \end{rem}
+This implies that there exist scenarios where the optimal protocol for distinguishing two quantum objects performs exponentially better than protocol using random quantum circuits.
+Indeed, in the technical version of the manuscript, \cite{technicalVERSION} we construct examples that saturate those bounds. \end{rem}